FarronF/limerick-council-meetings/meetings/2023/03/23-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 23rd March 2023.md

 I will ask at the next meeting of the Cappamore/Kilmallock Municipal District to get the

-capacity and load of the wastewater treatment plant in Kilmallock.---
+capacity and load of the wastewater treatment plant in Kilmallock.
+---